 If the Innovation Water Heater is equipped for use with the C-More Water Heater Management (WHM) system, then an actuator-controlled ball valve will be included with the shipment.
-If the valve is not already installed on the water inlet of the unit, refer to section 2.5.1 for installation instructions prior to connecting inlet piping.
+Refer to section 2.5.1 for installation instructions prior to connecting inlet piping.